-Asag Sumerian Demon home image home image
+Asag Sumerian home image home image

 In the rich tapestry of ancient Mesopotamian mythology, the Sumerians gave birth to a plethora of gods, goddesses, and supernatural entities.
 Among these beings is Asag, a malevolent demon whose name is synonymous with chaos and disease.
 Asag's presence in Sumerian literature and mythology is a testament to the enduring human fascination with both the malefic and the divine.